rohanmahy/mls-semiprivatemessage/draft-mahy-mls-semiprivatemessage.md

 # Introduction

 This document defines two extensions of MLS {{!RFC9420}}.
-The first is the `SemiPrivateMessage` wire format Safe Extension (see {{Section 2.1.7.1 of !I-D.ietf-mls-extensions}}, which allows an otherwise PrivateMessage to be shared with a predefined list of external receivers.
+The first is the `SemiPrivateMessage` wire format, which allows an otherwise PrivateMessage to be shared with a predefined list of external receivers.
 It is restricted for use only with commits or proposals.
 The second is the `external_receivers` GroupContext extension that contains the list of